mmyers4/CTF-Writeups/Reversing/Exatlon.md

 bVar1 = std::operator==(local_38, "1152 1344 1056 1968 1728 816 1648 784 1584 816 1728 1520 1840 1664 784  1632 1856 1520 1728 816 1632 1856 1520 784 1760 1840 1824 816 1584 1856  784 1776 1760 528 528 2000 ");
 ```

-I began some dynamic analysis by running the program in Radare and debugging it with breakpoints that stuck out to me within the Ghidra analysis.
+I began some dynamic analysis by running the program in Radare2 and debugging it with breakpoints that stuck out to me within the Ghidra analysis.
 Noticeably, within the assembly, it looks like at the hex address of 0x00404d24, the exatlon function is being called.
 Therefore, I set a breakpoint in Radare at the next address following that function call: 0x00404d29

 ```text
 ┌──(kali㉿REbox)-[~/Reversing1]